In This Article

-To bring Taylor Swift's short thick hairstyle to life, start by working with towel-dried hair and applying Oribe's Grandiose Hair Plumping Mousse ($39) to the roots and Oribe's Supershine Light Moisturizing Cream ($52) from mid-shaft to ends.
+To bring Taylor Swift's short thick hairstyle to life, start by working with towel-dried hair and applying a volumizing mousse to the roots and a moisturizing cream from mid-shaft to ends.
 "Blow out the hair using a round brush to create volume, making sure the bangs have a slight bend so they frame the face," says Hoang.

-"Once the hair is dry, apply Oribe's Swept Up Volume Powder Spray ($42) to the crown and backcomb to lift the roots and enhance the texture."
+"Once the hair is dry, apply Oribe's Swept Up Volume Powder Spray ($42) to the crown and backcomb to lift the roots and enhance the texture," adds Hoang.
 Next, pull your hair back and create a low inverted twist and use your hands to pull out natural, wispy pieces around the face.
-To set the look and protect against frizz, Hoang says to use Oribe's Impérmeable Anti-Humidity Spray ($42).
+To set the look and protect against frizz, Hoang recommends using an anti-humidity spray.

 Jada Pinkett Smith

-Jada Pinkett Smith's updo for short hair includes multiple sections that added definition.
-To style, Hoang says to run Oribe's Crème for Style ($42) through the hair and part hair in the center.
+Jada Pinkett Smith's braided updo for short hair includes multiple sections that add definition.
+To style, Hoang says to run a styling cream—we're fans of Andalou Naturals Argan Oil & Shea Styling Cream ($11)—through the hair and part hair in the center.
 Then, create four separate three-strand braids and tie the ends with an elastic band.
 For that wispy, effortless look, pull out a few face-framing strands.